-In my book, The Emotional Gift, I wrote at the end, “Perhaps we need to die multiple times in order to realize the true meaning of life.
+At the end of my book, The Emotional Gift, I wrote, “Perhaps we need to die multiple times in order to realize the true meaning of life.
 I’m grateful I died today.”
-I’m referring to ego death.
+What I’m referring to is ego death.
 What dies, in essence, is the ego identity, but only part of it dies in the process.
-Like in my case, I don’t take my career identity seriously anymore.
-Even for my new identity as a writer, I take it lightly.
-I know that it doesn’t define me.
-But after my first Dark Night, I still unconsciously derive a sense of self from my relationships.

-Unless you are very deeply connected with your spirit or devote your life to spirituality, most of us will still act from the ego from time to time even after our first Dark Night of the Soul.
-There’s nothing wrong with this.
-We don’t have to kill our ego completely.
-In fact, having a healthy ego can help us to function well in the physical world and going down a complete spiritual path might not be suitable for all of us.
+It is important to note that most of us, unless deeply connected to our spirit or dedicated to spirituality, will continue to act from our ego at times, even after experiencing a Dark Night of the Soul.
+And that’s perfectly okay.
+We don’t have to completely eliminate our ego.
+In fact, maintaining a healthy ego can help us navigate the physical world effectively.
+A complete spiritual path may not be suitable for everyone.

 Featured Photo Credit: Lukas Rychvalsky